NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining

 \subsection{Unsupervised Representation Learning for Time Series}

 Several studies have successfully applied unsupervised representation learning to time-series data.
 T-Loss~\citep{franceschi2019unsupervised} is a leading effort that combines a dilated causal architecture and a triplet loss.
 TNC~\citep{tonekaboni2021unsupervised}, TS-TCC~\citep{eldele2021time} and TS2Vec~\citep{yue2022ts2vec} further incorporate dedicated learning objectives, e.g., contextual and hierarchical losses, and handcrafted augmentation functions.
-TST~\citep{zerveas2021transformer} formulates a masked modeling framework for time series representation learning.
+TST~\citep{zerveas2021transformer}, Ti-MAE~\citep{li2023ti} and SimMTM~\citep{dong2023simmtm} formulate masked modeling frameworks for time series representation learning.
 BTSF~\citep{yang2022unsupervised} and TF-C~\citep{zhang2022self} introduce a complementary frequency domain with consistency between the temporal and the frequency domain as the supervision signal.
 All of these works show that the unsupervised pretrained model can offer a substantial improvement against the fully supervised counterpart.

-Albeit encouraging, most of these works limit pretraining to small datasets and focus on a ``one-to-one'' scenario, i.e., pretrain on a single dataset and finetune on the same or a similar domain. \citet{zhang2022self} take a step further and investigate a ``one-to-many'' setting that fine-tunes an EEG-pretrained model for either hand-gesture recognition or mechanical fault prediction.
+Albeit encouraging, most of these works limit pretraining to small datasets and focus on a ``one-to-one'' scenario, i.e., pretrain on a single dataset and finetune on the same or a similar domain. \citet{zhang2022self} take a step further and investigate a ``one-to-many'' setting that finetunes an EEG-pretrained model for either hand-gesture recognition or mechanical fault prediction.
 They also discuss a ``many-to-one'' setting where the model is pretrained on a mixture of multiple datasets and subsequently finetuned on a single pure dataset.
 However, the finetuning performance decreases with increasing heterogeneity of pretraining datasets.
 The essence of unsupervised pretraining, which is capable of taking advantage of large amounts of data, remains to be explored.